 The bill amends the Code of West Virginia by adding a new section, 22-2-11, which establishes a prequalification process for engineering firms providing services under the Abandoned Mine Lands and Reclamation Act.
-It mandates that the secretary publish a Class II legal advertisement to solicit letters of interest for professional engineering services, detailing the submission process, the secretary's right to reject submissions, and the requirement for publication in local newspapers.
-The department is tasked with evaluating these letters to create a "Prequalified List of Firms," and the Purchasing Division will enter into prequalification agreements with selected firms.
+It mandates that the secretary publish a Class II legal advertisement to solicit letters of interest for professional engineering services, detailing the submission process and the secretary's right to reject any submissions.
+The department is tasked with evaluating these letters to create a "Prequalified List of Firms," and the Purchasing Division will enter into prequalification agreements with these firms for a one-year term, with a possible two-year extension.

 Statutes affected: Introduced Version: 22-2-11